Key Takeaways

 What Are the Benefits of Voluntary Life Insurance?

-Due to group rates, voluntary life insurance policies are typically less expensive than individual policies you'd purchase independently.
-With group policies, the risk is spread out among a larger group of people, so the rates are often less for your employer than they would be if you purchased a policy on your own.
+Because of group rates, voluntary life insurance policies are typically less expensive than individual policies purchased on your own.
+With group policies, the risk is spread across a larger group of people, which can result in lower rates than those available through an individual policy.

-Many voluntary life insurance policies offer simplified underwriting, so you probably won't need to take a medical exam or fill out a lengthy health questionnaire.
+Many voluntary life insurance policies offer simplified underwriting, so you may not need to take a medical exam or complete a lengthy health questionnaire.

-Also, most employers allow your premiums to be automatically deducted from your pay, making the payment process seamless and easy to manage.
+In addition, most employers allow premiums to be automatically deducted from your paycheck, making payments simple and convenient to manage.

-As long as you pay your premiums, beneficiaries will receive the death benefit if you die during the coverage period.
-That said, if you die after your coverage ends or your policy terminates due to not paying premiums, no death benefit will go to your beneficiaries.
+As long as you pay your premiums, your beneficiaries will receive the death benefit if you die during the coverage period.
+However, if you die after your coverage ends or your policy terminates because premiums were not paid, no death benefit will be paid to your beneficiaries.

 Many voluntary life insurance policies allow you to keep your coverage if you leave your job or retire.
-But check with your employer or the insurer to be sure.
-You might be able to convert it to an individual policy or continue it at a group rate, although the premiums could be higher.
+However, you should check with your employer or insurance company to confirm.
+You may be able to convert the coverage to an individual policy or continue it under a group plan, although premiums may increase.

 Other Riders or Add-Ons